jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On/Azure SQL Database HOL.md

 <a name="Overview"></a>
 ## Overview ##

 [Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/) is a cloud-based relational database service based on Microsoft's SQL Server engine.
-It delivers predictable performance, dynamic scalability, and robust data protection so you can focus on app development rather than managing virtual machines and physical infrastructure.
-SQL Database supports existing SQL Server tools, libraries, and APIs, making it simple to migrate existing database solutions to the cloud and to use those solutions without climbing a learning curve.
+It delivers predictable performance, dynamic scalability, and robust data protection so you can focus on front-end app development rather than managing machines and infrastructure.
+SQL Database supports existing SQL Server tools, libraries, and APIs, making it simple to migrate existing database solutions to the cloud and leverage them using skills you already have.
 And it features the largest compliance portfolio in the industry, including [HIPAA](https://www.microsoft.com/en-us/trustcenter/Compliance/HIPAA), [FERPA](https://www.microsoft.com/en-us/trustcenter/Compliance/FERPA), and even [Singapore MTCS Level 3](https://www.microsoft.com/en-us/TrustCenter/Compliance/MTCS).

-One of the advantages of running SQL Database on Microsoft Azure is being able to scale performance up or down, manually or automatically, to quickly adapt to changing demand.
-SQL Database features a broad spectrum of performance levels, with each level offering guaranteed performance.
+One of the advantages of running SQL Database on Microsoft Azure is being able to scale up or down, manually or automatically, to quickly adapt to changing demand.
+SQL Database features a broad spectrum of [performance levels](https://docs.microsoft.com/azure/sql-database/sql-database-service-tiers#single-database-service-tiers-and-performance-levels), with each level offering guaranteed performance and uptime.
 It also offers [elastic pools](https://docs.microsoft.com/azure/sql-database/sql-database-design-patterns-multi-tenancy-saas-applications) for hosting multitenant apps without the usual trade-off in performance, management, and security.

 In this lab, you will create an Azure SQL Database and populate it with data from the venerable Northwind datase.
-You will create an Azure API App to expose the database securely to clients using REST calls, create a Universal Windows Platform app to access the database through the API App, and use features of SQL Database to limit the information returned to users based on their identity.
+You will create an Azure API App to expose the database securely to clients using REST calls, create a Universal Windows Platform app to access the database through the API App, and use security features of SQL Database to limit the information returned.

 <a name="Objectives"></a>
 ### Objectives ###